Democrats are crying foul as House Republicans sort key committee assignments

 "Those members will have other committees, but the intel committee is different.
 The intel committee's responsibility is national security to America," he said.

-Under new Republican leadership, the House Intelligence Committee is expected to investigate the classified documents found in President Joe Biden's Delaware home and Washington, D.C. office, alleged collusion between the FBI and social media companies, the origins of COVID-19 and other politically contentious issues.
+Under new Republican leadership, the House Intelligence Committee is expected to investigate the classified documents found in Biden's Delaware home and Washington, D.C., office, alleged collusion between the FBI and social media companies, the origins of COVID-19 and other politically contentious issues.

 Schiff told reporters Tuesday he thinks the move is purely political